ColinRCasto/Grappler/README.md

 ## Gifted Wrestler

 Starting at 5th level You're proficiency bonus is doubled for Athletics(STR) checks made to initiate, maintain, or resist a grapple.
-In addition, standing from prone costs you 5ft of movement instead of half of your speed.
+In addition, you can grapple a creature up to 2 size categories larger than you.

 # Grappling Styles

+## Masked Fighter Style

+## Bravado Style

 ## Strong Style

-## Hardened Body
+### Hardened Body
 Starting at 3rd level you are resistant slashing, piercing, and bludgeoning damage from any creatures you are aware of

-## Bomaye
+### Bomaye

-At 6th level you gain access to a new technique, if you move at least 10ft in a straight line immediately before attacking a standing creature, on hit The target must succeed on a Constitution saving throw or be stunned until the end of your next turn.
-If the target fails the save by 5 or more, they are knocked prone.
+At 6th level you gain access to a new technique, if you move at least 10ft in a straight line immediately before attacking a standing creature, on hit The target must succeed on a Constitution saving throw or become restrained until the end of your next turn.